Qubit-compatible substrates with superconducting through-silicon vias: Introduction

 In this article, we report on resonator internal quality factors of roughly a million measured on chips with TSVs stitching the ground planes on the front and back.
 The TSVs and resonators are fabricated on full 150 mm wafers, with a via-last approach where the first electrode layer is deposited and patterned before via formation.
-The via-last approach ensures a high-quality interface between the substrate and the critical electrode layer used for the resonators.
-Furthermore, the tantalum-based electrode layer used here has relatively low kinetic inductance similar to commonly used niobium films.
-While high kinetic inductance is useful in superinductors, for example in the fluxonium shunt inductor \cite{manucharyan_fluxonium:_2009}, kinetic inductance in electrodes of transmon qubits is not typically desirable.
-Low kinetic inductance tends to also yield better parameter control since geometric inductance is often more accurately reproducible than kinetic inductance.
+The via-last approach helps create a high-quality interface between the substrate and the critical electrode layer used for the resonators since the electrode layer is deposited on virgin wafers before other potentially harmful processing steps.
+Furthermore, the tantalum-based electrode layer used here has relatively low kinetic inductance, similar to commonly used niobium films.
+While high kinetic inductance is useful in superinductors, for example, in the fluxonium shunt inductor \cite{manucharyan_fluxonium:_2009}, kinetic inductance in electrodes of transmon qubits is not typically desirable.
+Low kinetic inductance tends to also yield better parameter control since geometric inductance is often more accurately reproducible than kinetic inductance, which tends to be very sensitive to variations in chemical composition and crystal structure.